-"It would seem from the evidence gathered to date that the presence of an abundant tree-climbing predator may be the cause of the grey squirrels’ retraction from the midlands, and the native red squirrel’s subsequent recovery," writes researcher Emma Sheehy.
+"It would seem from the evidence gathered to date that the presence of an abundant tree-climbing predator may be the cause of the gray squirrels’ retraction from the midlands, and the native red squirrel’s subsequent recovery," writes researcher Emma Sheehy.

 The story of pine martens and red squirrels is a great example of how the balance of predator and prey plays a key role in the health and balance of species in an entire ecosystem.
-It is possible that by helping to bring back the pine marten, conservationists could make big strides in battling back invasive grey squirrels and bringing back native red squirrels.
+It is possible that by helping to bring back the pine marten, conservationists could make big strides in battling back invasive gray squirrels and bringing back native red squirrels.